5 Things Furniture Sellers Can Do to Drive More Sales During COVID-19

 Now that people are inside all the time, they’re buying office furniture for their work-from-home setups and investing in fun pieces to liven up their spaces.
 As the weather gets warmer, too, outdoor furniture sales will spike.

 Furniture shopping was starting to move online before the pandemic, but now it’s likely here to stay.
-Here’s what furniture sellers can do to ramp up their ecommerce strategy while demand soars.
+Here’s what furniture sellers can do to ramp up their eCommerce strategy and drive more sales while demand soars during COVID-19.

 1: Use more and better images.

 If shoppers can’t look at your furniture up close in stores, your product images better tell them everything they need to know.

 Have high-resolution, rich images for each product, and within each product page have images for different configurations, add-on pieces, or various setups.
 Multiple images is key, because today’s shoppers expect five to eight.

 See Figure 1 for a product page from Crate and Barrel that does a good job of offering detailed visual information.
 This sofa has 11 high-res images, a mixture of white-background and lifestyle shots of the item from every angle.